 But who will care what they are writing if they will present frequent filth to their readers?
 Quality of the content is another key to their success.
 They post well-researched content and do not act like sheep’s in a herd.
 They are the torchbearers to others.

 They do not articulate the solution but sometimes even work hard in finding the solution they are articulating to their readers.
 That’s what makes them different from any ordinary website and segregates them as the quality bloggers among the ordinary ones.

 There are these other websites like Wikipedia, Forbes etc that do no blog exactly but provide high quality informative and long articles very frequently.

 There isn’t a topic that is untouched from these websites, which shows how frequently they are updated and the share they have in terms of traffic generation is simply outrageous.
 Here are a few facts about why I believe blogging is a magical tool for content marketing.

 More than 240 million of blogs are present on the web, receiving 25 billion of page views and 400000 comments each day.
 Don’t be taken aback already, there is more!

 - Blogging websites possess almost 100% more links in terms of blogs when compared to the websites that are not into blogging

 - More than double and a half is the difference in leads among the websites that generate content on 100 to 200 pages, in comparison of the websites that generate content only up to 50 pages.

-- Want to see magical difference in your traffic intensity?
+- Want to see the magical difference in your traffic intensity?
 If you are posting 10 items today, make it 20 and see how rapidly the traffic intensity will increase.
-It makes a difference of up to 45% increment in the traffic diversion towards you website
+It makes a difference of up to 45% increment in the traffic diversion towards your website

 These are the figures for the current scenario.
 Experts claim that in the approaching 10 years businesses will stand taller than their competitors because of their excellence in blogging.
 You need to buck up for surviving and winning this battle.